Seven German habits that foreigners really struggle to cope with

 This is another one that will affect people in Berlin most, but Germany’s smoking ban is much more relaxed than most other western countries.

-Germany still does not have a federal smoking law, so each of its 16 states have different rules about puffing in public.
-Apart from in Bavaria, North Rhine-Westphalia, and Saarland, it is still possible to smoke in some restaurants, bars and clubs depending on the state regulations.
+Germany has a federal smoking ban in place.
+Yet apart from in Bavaria, North Rhine-Westphalia, and Saarland, it is still possible to smoke in some restaurants, bars and clubs depending on the state regulations.

 So for non-smoking Brits or Americans, the often very public smoking seems completely alien.
 After sitting in a smoke-filled bar you may well return home at night to find your clothes reek.
 These days, even France is less smokey than Germany.